davidjbradshaw/iframe-resizer/README.md

 Version 2 makes a few changes that you need to be aware of when upgrading.
 The filename of the host page script has been renamed from jquery.iframeResizer.min.js to iframeResizer.min.js in order to reflect that jQuery is now an optional way of calling the script.
 The do(Heigh/Width) options have been renamed size(Height/Width), contentWindowBodyMargin has been renamed bodyMargin and callback has been renamed resizedCallback.

 The method names deprecated in version 1.3.0 have now been removed.
-Versions 1 and 2 remain compatable with each other so you can use version 2 of the hostpage script with an iFrame running version 1 of the iFrame script, or *vice versa*, however, it should be noted that the V1 iFrame script only accepts number values for bodyMargin.
+Versions 1 and 2 remain compatable with each other so you can use version 2 of the host-page script with an iFrame running version 1 of the iFrame script, or *vice versa*, however, it should be noted that the V1 iFrame script only accepts number values for bodyMargin.

 ## Contributing
-In lieu of a formal styleguide, take care to maintain the existing coding style.
+In lieu of a formal style-guide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ##Version History
-* v2.2.2 [#25](https://github.com/davidjbradshaw/iframe-resizer/issues/25) Added click listerner to Window, to detect CSS checkbox resize events.
+* v2.2.2 [#25](https://github.com/davidjbradshaw/iframe-resizer/issues/25) Added click listener to Window, to detect CSS checkbox resize events.
 * v2.2.1 Prevent error when incoming message is an object [[Torjus Eidet](https://github.com/torjue)].
 * v2.2.0 Added targetOrigin option to sendMessage function.
 Added bodyBackground option.
 Expanded troubleshooting section.
 * v2.1.1 Option to change the height calculation method in the iFrame from offsetHeight to scrollHeight.
 Troubleshooting section added to docs.